Q&A with Maryn McKenna

 For instance, NDM, which is a resistance factor that was identified about 10 years ago, began as a medical problem, but since has been discovered to be widely distributed throughout the environment in India.
 Similarly, MCR, another profoundly important resistance factor identified in 2015, was found simultaneously in human hospital patients and in livestock in China.
 The emergence of these microbes and their movement across the world is telling us that we can’t tackle medicine, agriculture and the environment apart from each other.
 Therefore, for these nations to commit to working on resistance in medicine, agriculture and the environment all at the same time is critical and new.

-Nano: Most people have heard to antibiotic misuse or overuse and agriculture antibiotics contributing to antibiotic resistance – but how does the environment come into play?
+Nano: Most people have heard of antibiotic misuse or overuse and agriculture antibiotics contributing to antibiotic resistance – but how does the environment come into play?

 Maryn: When any of us take an antibiotic or when we give an antibiotic to an animal, a fair amount of that antibiotic passes through us unmetabolized.
 That means it’s fully active as it enters sewage systems or washes off farmland.
 This means that the whole microbial world that surrounds us is getting loaded with compounds that either could directly affect our health or could affect the further evolution of bacteria toward resistance.
 The environment as a player an antibiotic resistance isn’t something that has been thought about until recently.

 Nano: Your most recent book, Big Chicken, specifically explores the overuse of antibiotics in agriculture.
 What portion of this big problem is caused by agriculture?